 2. How are you handling your work-life balance?

-If you can keep a work-life balance, it shows that you are organised, motivated and able to manage your time independently.
+If you can keep a work-life balance, it shows that you are organized, motivated, and able to manage your time independently.

 Working from home is set to continue for a lot of us for the foreseeable future, which means employers are looking for these particular qualities, explains Alex Jonsson.
 “Companies need to know that even though you don’t have a team around you sitting in an office, you are going to be able to work by yourself, and work quite autonomously,” she said.